How many words should a cover letter be?

 Correct cover letter formatting is vital.
 The amount of white space on the page, font style and size, and page margins and alignment affect the final length of your cover letter.

-The best font for a CV should be easy to read, with a size between 10.5 and 12 points.
+The best font for a cover letter is easy to read, with a size between 10.5 and 12 points.
 Good fonts for a cover letter are Calibri, Times New Roman, Georgia, and Arial.

 Use single spacing or 1.5 line spacing to neatly display your paragraphs.